God is a fountain flowing into itself St Dionysius

 and body.

-As a general rule Introspective self referentiality happens
+As a general rule introspective self referentiality happens

 first through the close and intimate registration of body